Vencord/venbot/data/support/missing features.md

 ---
-aliases: screenshare, presence, keybinds, mf
+aliases: keybinds, mf
 ---

-If screen-sharing, rich presence, global keybinds and possibly some more features aren't working for you, it's likely you installed the Vencord Desktop app.
+If global keybinds and possibly some more features aren't working for you, it's likely you installed the Vencord Desktop app.

 Vencord Desktop is a standalone independent app that is missing some features from the regular Discord app.